shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level6-2-code-locked.md

 Ok, let's change gears, since we cannot reverse the wasm code.
 An 8 digit code is within bruteforcing range.
 But we don't want to bruteforce the server, so can we do it locally?

-We tried a bunch of ways to run the code locally, but what ended up being easiest was using Chrome.
+We tried a bunch of ways to execute the wasm binary locally, but what ended up being easiest was using Chrome.
 In Developer tools you can use local overrides ([instructions](https://www.debugbear.com/blog/devtools-local-overrides)), so we can adapt the `main.js` to bruteforce the code for us.

 ```javascript